 - Nationality: Applicants from Sub-Saharan African countries are eligible.

-- Number of Scholarships: Up to 5 PhD scholarships are available.
+- Number of Awards: Up to 5 PhD opportunities are available.

-- Scholarship can be taken in East Africa (Ethiopia, Kenya, Rwanda, Uganda, Tanzania)
+- The award can be taken in East Africa (Ethiopia, Kenya, Rwanda, Uganda, Tanzania)

 Eligible Countries: Applicants from Sub-Saharan African countries (Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Congo (Brazzaville), Congo (Democratic Republic), Ivory Coast, Djibouti, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, Nigeria, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Swaziland, Tanzania, Togo, Uganda, Zambia and Zimbabwe) are eligible to apply for this fellowship.